-It makes me so happy to be part of the Camp Pinebrook family!
-During the year I teach nursery school and am currently in my 10th year.
-While I am a 4s teacher now, I have also taught 3 year olds, as well as kindergarten.
-Prior to that, I taught elementary school in both second and fourth grades.
-I was a Group Leader for nine summers before coming to Camp Pinebrook, where I have worked as a Unit Head, overseeing our 3-5 year old campers.
-I live in New Rochelle with my husband, Steve, and teenage son, Mikey, and I look forward to spending my summer with your child(ren).
+Jana is so happy to be part of the Camp Pinebrook family!
+During the year she teaches nursery school and is currently in her 13th year.
+While she’s a 4s teacher now, she has also taught 3-year-olds, as well as kindergarten.
+Prior to that, she taught elementary school in both second and fourth grades.
+Jana was a Group Leader for nine summers before coming to Camp Pinebrook, where she worked as a Unit Head, overseeing our 3-5 year-old campers.
+Jana lives in New Rochelle with her husband, Steve, and teenage son, Mikey, and looks forward to spending her summer with your child(ren).

 Stan Friedmann has designed, developed, and implemented a variety of successful education and recreation programs for children and adults, for over forty years.
 They all share one key ingredient….THE FUN FACTOR, which helps people learn, grow, and feel great about themselves.
 Stan is best known in our area as the former long-time director of Mount Tom Day Camp in New Rochelle where he began his “career” as a six-year-old camper in 1961!
 It was under the tutelage of camping legend Mel Tanenbaum that Stan learned how to help children be their best in a safe, nurturing, relaxing, yet structured environment where they could be themselves and succeed.
 Stan is married and lives in Bergen County.
 He has grown children and is the proud “Opa” of six grand children!